 A well-drafted client service agreement memorializes the basic terms of your relationship with your client.
 It also provides next steps in the event something unexpected happens.
 It can prevent disagreements and confusion with your customers, which in turn can prevent any need for litigation.

-Here are a few things to make sure you cover in your client service agreement so that you can avoid tons of heart-and-wallet-ache later:
+Here are a few things to make sure you cover in your agreement so that you can avoid tons of heart-and-wallet-ache later: